giannisbaltas/data-structures/README.md

 # DataStructures
-Here is two projects for AUEB.
+Here is two projects on Data Structures for AUEB.